Monticello-Union Township Public Library events

-Teen Tuesday – March 9 at 3:30 p.m.: After school program for teens to come and enjoy a movie.
+MONTICELLO, Ind. —Teen Tuesday – March 16 at 3:30 p.m.: After school program for teens to come and be creative and craft DIY bracelets.

-Brat Pack Trivia Night – March 9 at 6 p.m.: Join us for a virtual 1980s movie trivia night on the Brat Pack films.
-This event will meet through Zoom.
-Please register through the library’s calendar or contact the library.

-World Wide Mario Day – March 10, all day: Come anytime when the library are open and pick up a fun craft to make.
-There will probably be some Mario coloring pages and other things.
+Children’s take It Make It – March 17: Stop by the children’s desk anytime to collect your pot of gold craft kit for a fun St. Patrick’s Day activity!

+Wheels of Fun – March 15 at 10 a.m.: Join us on Instagram Live for a wheel-y good time talking about and playing with circles for Pi Day!
+Don’t know what that is?
+Never fear, Miss Hannah is here to explain.

-Instagram Storytime – March 10 at 10 a.m.: We will be meeting virtually for a bit.
-You can join us every Wednesday at 10 a.m. on Instrgram.
-Our account is mutpl.
+Instagram Storytime – March 17 at 10 a.m.: We will be meeting virtually for a bit.
+You can join us every Wednesday at 10 a.m. on Instagram.
+Our account is mutpl!
+We hope to see you there!
 If you cannot not meet us there, drop us an email at childrens@monticello.lib.in.us and we will send you the link to our YouTube video.
-Watch Facebook and Instagram for notices when we can meet in person!
-WE CANNOT WAIT for that day!
+Watch Facebook and Instagram for notices when we can meet in person.

+Cooking With Amanda for Teens – March 17 at 3 p.m.: Afterschool activity for teens to come and learn interesting recipes.

-Teen Thursday – March 11 at 3:30 p.m.: After school program for teens to come and create their own watercolor bookmarks.
+Teen Thursday – March 18 at 3:30 p.m.: After school program for teens to come and create their own DIY clipboards.

-Adult Arts and Crafts – March 12 at 3 p.m.: Do you enjoy crafting and being artistic?
-Come create your own unique clipboard.
-All materials provided for free.
-Registration is required due to limited seating.

-STEM Club – March 13: Participants will be making binary birthday necklaces/bracelets.
-We will provide everything you need to write your birthday in binary via beads and then putting them on a necklace.
-We will also provide a QR with instructions on how to make them.
-Registration required to pick up kits.
+Virtual Tour of the Ford Theatre – March 18 at 6 p.m.: Join us for a special genealogy presentation to explore and experience the historic Ford Theatre virtually from home.
+You must register for this presentation to virtually tour the Ford Theatre.

+Monday Morning Book Discussion – March 19 at 10:30 a.m.: We will be discussing this month’s title, “Have You Seen Luis Velez?” by Catherine Ryan Hyde

 Masks and social distancing guidelines will be required in the library and at all programming.